dotkernel/dotkernel/docs/00-Prerequisites/PSR-7.md

 $request->hasHeader('My-Custom-Header'); // will return false
 $response->hasHeader('My-Custom-Header'); // will return true
 ```
-> Note: My-Custom-Header was only added in the Request
+> Note: My-Custom-Header was only added in the Response

 Getting comma-separated values from a header (also applies to request)
 ```php